therealdreg/evilmass_at90usbkey2/README.md

 https://github.com/David-Reguera-Garcia-Dreg/evilmass_at90usbkey2/blob/master/evilmass/evilmass/Descriptors.c#L288

-8. The malware exfiltrates data writting the mass storage and the microcontroller resends the information via rf 433MHz ASK (helped by a atmega328p).
+8. The malware exfiltrates data writting the mass storage and the microcontroller resends the information via rf 433MHz ASK (helped by an **atmega328p**).
 It also supports the exfiltration via the SD card (encrypting the information first).

 https://github.com/David-Reguera-Garcia-Dreg/evilmass_at90usbkey2/blob/master/evilmass/evilmass/Lib/SDCardManager.c#L438